USCbiostats/PM516/docs/week9.md

 #### Brand Synthesis

-Tell ChatGPT the following things:
+Tell your favorite AI tool the following things:

   * The top qualities you listed.
   * Your Myers-Briggs personality type.